OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     STRESS 11 22 33 44 55 66
     DISPLACEMENT 1.0 2.0 3.0 4.0 5.0

-This time, we'd like to grab all of the displacements in one read, and store them as an array.
-This can be done with the `transfer_array` method.
+This time, grab all of the displacements in one read and store them as an array.
+You can do this with the ``transfer_array`` method.

 .. testcode:: Parse_Output